Andalusia: Other traditions

 The traditional dress of 18th-century Andalusia was strongly influenced by majismo within the context of casticismo (purism, traditionalism, authenticity).
 The archetype of the majo and maja was that of a bold, pure Spaniard from a lower-class background, somewhat flamboyant in his or her style of dress.
 This emulation of lower-class dress also extended to imitating the clothes of brigands and Romani ("Gypsy") women.

 The Museum of Arts and Traditions of Sevilla has collected representative samples of a great deal of the history of Andalusian dress, including examples of such notable types of hat as the sombrero cordobés, sombrero calañés, sombrero de catite and the pavero, as well as the traje corto and traje de flamenca.

 Andalusia has a great artisan tradition in tile, leather (see Shell cordovan), weaving (especially of the heavy jarapa cloth), marquetry, and ceramics (especially in Jaén, Granada, and Almería), lace (especially Granada and Huelva), embroidery (in Andévalo), ironwork, woodworking, and basketry in wicker, many of these traditions a heritage of the long period of Muslim rule.

 Andalusia is also known for its dogs, particularly the Andalusian Hound, which was originally bred in the region.
 Dogs, not just andalusian hounds, are very popular in the region.

 Andalusian equestrianism, institutionalized in the Royal Andalusian School of Equestrian Art is known well beyond the borders of Spain.
-The Andalusian horse is strongly built, compact yet elegant, distinguished in the area of dressage and show jumping, and is also an excellent horse for driving.
-They are known for their elegant "dancing" gait.
+The Andalusian horse is strongly built and compact, known for its elegant "dancing" gait.
+It is famous in dressage and show jumping, and is also an excellent horse for driving.